brainrake/glossary/rip.md

 ### Side Effects

-Instead of functions that just compute a result from the arguments, procedures/methods in imperative programming can have [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) like accessing and manipulating resources and mutable state defined outside them.
+Instead of functions that just compute a result from the arguments and can do nothing else, procedures/methods in imperative programming can have [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) like accessing and manipulating system resources and mutable state defined outside them.

 **Why we thought it's good:**
 - it is the way the [underlying architecture](https://en.wikipedia.org/wiki/Von_Neumann_architecture) of modern processors works